The German Japanese Energy Transition Council

 Council Meeting in Berlin, 14th-15th February 2024

-On the 14th and 15th of February 2024, the GJETC members will gather at the Japanese Embassy in Berlin for the first „in person“ meeting of the current working phase.
-The goal of the council meeting is to discuss the ambitious goals of Germany and Japan to expand the use of renewables and to improve the protection of natural resources through more efficient technologies.
+On the 14th and 15th of February 2024, the GJETC members gathered at the Japanese Embassy in Berlin for the first „in person“ meeting of the current working phase.
+The goal of the council meeting was to discuss the ambitious goals of Germany and Japan to expand the use of renewables and to improve the protection of natural resources through more efficient technologies.
 Both countries are making significant efforts to preserve natural resources but must also keep an eye on the requirements of energy security, economic reliability and social sustainability.
-On the second day of the gathering, non-members will have the opportunity to gain insights into the council’s work by meeting the co-chairs and the council members.
+On the second day of the gathering, non-members had the chance to gain insights into the council’s work by meeting the co-chairs and the council members.
 You can find detailed information about the „Meet the Co-Chairs“ format titled „Tripling Renewables and Doubling Energy Efficiency: Germany and Japan as Forerunners for the Implementation of Ambitious Goals“ on our Outreach Website.

 Online Council Meeting of the GJETC, 28th November 2023